Nimo

 Relate molar and mass concentration via molar mass: ρ = c × Mr.

-Round final answers to reflect the precision of the given data.
+Round final answers to reflect the precision of given data.

-Check units at each step to avoid common errors (e.g., forgetting dm3).
+Check units to avoid common errors (e.g., forgetting dm3).

-When solute exceeds solubility, undissolved solid does not contribute to concentration.
+If solute exceeds solubility, undissolved solid does not affect concentration.

 Built with v0